nesaku/BiblioReads/README.md

 There are two ways you can use BiblioReads:

 1. Visit [biblioreads.netlify.app](biblioreads.netlify.app) and paste the GoodReads book url into the input box.
-2. Relplace the `https://www.goodreads.com` of any book page with `biblioreads.netlify.app`.
+2. Replace the `https://www.goodreads.com` of any book page with `biblioreads.netlify.app`.
 Then click the "Fetch Data" button.
 For example: [www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) to [biblioreads.netlify.app/book/show/5907.The_Hobbit](https://biblioreads.netlify.app/book/show/5907.The_Hobbit).

 ### How Does This Work? - Scraping